Hidradenitis suppurativa is a chronic, relapsing skin condition that causes painful abscesses and scarring.

 - hollow channels very deep under the skin (sinus tracts), which give it a spongy appearance

 All hidradenitis suppurativa sores can be painful, tender, and cause scarring.
-In severe cases, extensive scarring and large or leaking infections can also cause embarrassment and reduce a person’s self-confidence and quality of life.
+In severe cases, extensive scarring and large or leaking infections can affect a person’s quality of life.

-- Hurley Stage I: Single or few sores with no tunneling/sinus tracts.
+- Stage 1: Single or few sores, with no sinus tracts or scarring.

-- Hurley Stage II: More than one sore or affected area but limited tunneling.
+- Stage 2: More than one sore or affected area with localized scarring but limited sinus tracts.

-- Hurley Stage III: Multiple sores with extensive scarring and tunneling that involves a whole area of the body.
+- Stage 3: Widespread sores with extensive scarring and sinus tracts that involve a whole area of the body.

-Researchers do not know precisely why hidradenitis suppurativa develops, but the nodules tend to result from blocked hair follicles.
+Researchers do not know exactly why hidradenitis suppurativa develops, but the nodules tend to result from blocked hair follicles.

 The immune system could be a factor in the development of hidradenitis suppurativa.
 One theory is that the immune system overreacts to minor infections in clogged hair follicles.